 The log library accumulated data at a steady pace with several relocations necessary due to growth.
 During the 1970’s, wildcat logs, strip logs and production data were added.
 Additionally, columinous amounts of propriety geological data were donated by retiring geologists and oil companies.
 By April, 1980, over 500 members were using the library facilities.

-In 1985, the log library moved to the 11th floor of the Philtower Building at the corner of 5th and Boston Avenue.
+In 2017, The Library moved to it's present location at 616 S. Boston.
 All new storage, equipment, chairs and copying machines were acquired.

 A technology committee was formed to advise the Board of required equipment to keep the library relevant.
 In 2001, personal computers were added to facilitate access to computer-based data and online data.
 In 2002, computer facilities were upgraded as well as business capabilities for the staff.